svof/svof/Developer_readme.md

         funnies                                           = Svof's humour - welcome message, protips and dying messages dor                                               = Svof's DOR system, implemented as a balanceless and a balancefun action svo (stormhammertarget).xml                           = Stormhammer target addon
-    svo (trigger functions).xml                           = Diagnose tracking, definitions of all trigger functions - recording in-game data in most accurate way, while not getting tricked by illusions, functions for adding afflictions directly from triggers
+    svo (trigger functions).xml                           = Diagnose tracking; definitions of all trigger functions - recording in-game data in most accurate way, while not getting tricked by illusions; functions for adding afflictions directly from triggers

 This the order that things happen on the prompt function: